The 4 Vocal Registers Explained (With Examples)

 This register’s range varies between men and women.
 For example, in female singers, it lies between the chest and head register.
 Here, the difference between the first pitch range, known as ‘primo’ and the second, known as ‘secondo,’ is around one whole octave.
 On the other hand, a man’s middle voice is known as the ‘zona di passaggio’ and has a total range of around major third or fourth.

-This register’s timbre is therefore believed to be a sort of amalgamation of tones from both the head and chest voice, which in turn, allows the singer to produce full, warm melodies.
-Once a vocalist masters the art of moving smoothly through this transition area, they are considered capable of mixing or blending the other registers surrounding the range.
+This register’s timbre is, therefore, believed to be a sort of amalgamation of tones from both the head and chest voice, which, in turn, allows the singer to produce full, warm melodies.
+Once vocalists master the art of moving smoothly through this transition area, they are considered capable of mixing or blending the other registers surrounding the range.

-Beyonce mixes chest and head voice effectively.
+Beyonce mixes chest and head voices effectively.
 Here’s a decent analysis of it:

 Chest Register

-This voice register is also known as the ‘modal voice’ and involves using the vocal folds in a more relaxed, natural manner like we do when we have a conversation.
+This voice register is also known as the ‘modal voice’ and involves using the vocal folds in a more relaxed, natural manner like in conversation.
 While talking, women use both their chest and middle vocal registers, whereas men use only their chest.
 However, when either sex sings using this technique, both will be using fully open vocal folds and will feel sound waves vibrating throughout their upper body.

 In terms of tone, the timbre of the chest voice is darker and warmer than the middle and head voice, with an overall mellow feel.
 Vocal teachers often refer to this register as either the ‘heavy’ or ‘laryngeal mechanism,’ as this singing method engages an individual’s thickest vocal folds.

-Listen to Aileen Quinn sing ‘Tomorrow’ from 80’s movie Annie to hear some middle register.
+Listen to Aileen Quinn sing ‘Tomorrow’ from the 80’s movie Annie to hear some middle register.

 How to Blend Voice Registers?

 Blending vocal registers can be tough work on our body, but with plenty of time and effort, we are all capable of using them seamlessly.
-The goal here is to work on the difficult breaks between each voice register so that we can sing both a high singing register and a low register voice, without straining or losing power.
+The goal here is to work on the difficult breaks between each voice register so that we can sing both a high-register and a low-register voice without straining or losing power.

 Most trained singers apply something called the three-register theory.
 With practice, this aids laryngeal function, so that the voice can move fluidly between low and high notes, while also using the mixed vocal register in the mid-range.